jameshorine/fastFeatures/README.md

 install.packages("devtools")
 ```

-UPDATE: It turns out I was wrong about installation via devtools, and there appears to be a bit of a community kerfuffle between Hadley (AKA The Grand Master), and the folks at `devtools`...per <https://community.rstudio.com/t/vignettes-suddenly-stopped-installing/18391>, try installing as:
+UPDATE: It turns out I was wrong about installation via devtools, and there appears to be a bit of a community kerfuffle between Hadley and the folks at `devtools`...per <https://community.rstudio.com/t/vignettes-suddenly-stopped-installing/18391>, try installing as:

 ``` r
 devtools::install_github("jameshorine/fastFeatures",